huawei-noah/SMARTS/docs/sim/obs_action_reward.rst

     Some observations like :attr:`~smarts.core.sensors.Observation.occupancy_grid_map`, :attr:`~smarts.core.sensors.Observation.drivable_area_grid_map`,
     and :attr:`~smarts.core.sensors.Observation.top_down_rgb`, require the installation of optional packages for image rendering, so install them via
     ``pip install -e .[camera_obs]``.

-* `lidar_point_cloud`
-The result of a simulated lidar array sourced from the ego vehicle's center.
-Each item contains: a collection of hit points(or misses as an inf value), a collection of if the lidar point hit, and a collection of lines from emission point to hit(or inf).

 Reward
 ------